 The Zoo’s 28-acre outdoor “classroom” offers endless possibilities for exploration and discovery.

 This play-based, early education program focuses on teaching through rich experiences.
 Early Explorers will learn to have a deep appreciation for the natural world through gardening, outdoor play, and exploration.
 With a student-teacher ratio of 9:1, students are grouped together ages 3-5 to enhance the development of both academic and social skills.
-Animal encounters, sustainability and garden education, art, and Zoo Train rides are incorporated into the week.
+Zoo walks, sustainability and garden education, art, and Zoo Train rides are incorporated into the week.
 You must be a Santa Barbara Zoo Member to enroll in Early Explorers.

 Ages 3–5 are welcome.
 All students must be toilet-trained.

-Fill out the registration form below.
+Fill out the application form below.
 A non-refundable annual $150 registration fee (per student) is due upon registration.

 - Early Explorers will be exclusively outside, with shaded areas, in a designated zone away from the public